United Fruit Company: Nationalist movement

 By legalizing unionization, the large mass of laborers were able to organize and act on the influences of nationalist movement, communist ideology, and becomes allies of the communist party.
 As like in the neighboring nation of Cuba and the rise communism led by Fidel Castro, the fight for nationalism spread to other Latin American nations and ultimately led to a regional revolution.
-Aid was given to these oppressed Latin American nations by the Communist Party of the Soviet Union.
 Americans struggled to maintain control and protect their capital investment while building tensions grew between America, the communist, and nationalist parties.

 The 1970s energy crisis was a period where petroleum production reached its peak, causing an inflation in price, leading to petroleum shortages, and a 10-year economic battle.
 Ultimately the United Fruit Company, among other multinational fruit enterprises, would attempt to recover capital lost due to the oil crisis through the Latin American nations.
-The United Fruit's plan for recovery would ensue by increasing taxation and reestablishing exclusivity contracts with small-scale farmers."The crisis forced local governments to realign themselves and follow protectionist policies" (Bulmer-Thomas, 1987).
+The United Fruit's plan for recovery would ensue by increasing taxation and reestablishing exclusivity contracts with small-scale farmers.
+"The crisis forced local governments to realign themselves and follow protectionist policies" (Bulmer-Thomas, 1987).
 The fight to not lose their control over Honduras and other sister host nations to communism failed, yet the nature of their relationship did change to where the national government had the higher authority and control.

+Hurricane Fifi

+In September 1974, Hurricane Fifi made landfall in Honduras as a Category 2 hurricane.
+The northern coastal region of Honduras was ravaged by this hurricane, especially the United Fruit Company's banana plantations which were flattened by high winds and flooded up to thirty feet of storm surge.
+Banana plants were vulnerable to flooding and high winds, which uprooted and destroyed these plantations, significantly reducing the company's productivity in Honduras.
+The hurricane caused extensive damage to the infrastructure such as roads, railways, and ports which all supported banana production since they were used to transport bananas to export markets.
+Rebuilding this infrastructure added to the economic burden on the company, which eventually led to its demise in June 1970.